haya-ehab/Eid-Adha/README.md

 Contributions are welcome!
 If you'd like to improve this project, please fork the repository and submit a pull request.

 📄 License
-This project is open-source and available under the MIT License.
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

 📬 Contact
 For any inquiries or feedback, feel free to reach out: